dasoe/oeShowTool/README.md

 # Windows

-There is a windows branch, which is not stable yet (even less stable then the master, which is linux).
+The windows branch is not stable yet (even less stable then the master branch, which is Linux).
 It is using gstreamer, so additional Installation is needed.

 # TODO: